Ostomy Care at Home in SW Fort Worth/Burleson TX

 How do I know if my pouching system is the right fit?

 Signs of a poor-fitting system include leakage under the wafer, skin irritation or breakdown around the stoma, frequent system failures, or discomfort during daily activities.
-An RN can assess your current system and recommend adjustments or alternative products from your ostomy supplier that better match your stoma shape, size, and your body's contour.
+An RN can assess your current system and recommend adjustments or alternative products from your ostomy supplier that better match your stoma shape, size, and body contour.

 Can a home care nurse help me learn to care for my own ostomy?